wavefrontHQ/docs/pages/doc/alerts_manage.md

 Users with the **Alerts** permission can change an alert at any time.
 The options are similar to what you see when you create an alert, but you can quickly focus on the things that you want to change.

+{% include tip.html content="The **Alerts** permission does not apply to alerts associated with [ingestion policies](ingestion_policies.html).
+Only Super Admin users can edit ingestion policy alerts." %}

 ### Start the Alert Edit

 <table style="width: 100%;">